-Join us in directly supporting survivors of sexual violence by giving a gift today.
-Our Wave depends on your generous contributions for our continued success.
+Join us in directly supporting survivors of sexual harm and domestic violence by giving a gift today.
+We depend on your generous contributions for our continued success.
 Every little bit helps ❤️

 Beyond the Bare Minimum: A Valentine’s Day Reflection